kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes, it will add one entry to the `.status.conditions` array of a Pod object when it is in a `NotReadyForScheduling` state.
+Moreover, one more event will be store for this Pod.
 This increase is small and transient.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?